zxc916684603/ecs/intl.en-US/Product Introduction/Instances/Preemptible instance.md

 You can purchase a preemptible instance by using the [RunInstances](../../../../intl.en-US/API Reference/Instances/RunInstances.md#) interface.

-After a preemptible instance is created, it can be used exactly as a Pay-As-You-Go instance.
+After a preemptible instance is created, it can be used in exactly the same way as a Pay-As-You-Go instance.
 You can also use it with other cloud products, such as cloud disks or EIP addresses.

 ## Stop a preemptible instance {#section_qdc_jt5_ydb .section}